 In a franchise commercial relationship, assets mean the material rights established in the franchise agreements to conduct the operation.
-Consequently, any provision inserted in the franchise agreements denying or restricting franchisors' assignment without the franchisees' consent, could be a serious obstacle for implementing an asset deal and could decrease the PE firms interested in a particular transaction.
+Consequently, any provision inserted in the franchise agreements denying or restricting franchisors' assignment without the franchisees' consent, could be a serious obstacle for implementing an asset deal and could decrease the PE firms interested in a particular transaction. "... any provision inserted in the franchise agreements denying or restricting franchisors' assignment without the franchisees' consent, could be a serious obstacle for implementing an asset deal ..."

-Another challenge could be the existence of non-compete provisions in the franchise agreement that could restrict the future sale to a competitor or similar system, as this would also decrease liquidity and marketability on PE firms' point of view.
+Another challenge could be the existence of noncompete provisions in the franchise agreement that could restrict the future sale to a competitor or similar system, as this would also decrease liquidity and marketability from PE firms' point of view.

 If the equity acquisition is partial, in addition to the purchase agreement, a shareholders agreement is also required to enable the PE groups' professional management.
 If the acquisition is complete, it is important to ensure that key persons have a seat on the Board of Directors or execute service agreements, so that the expertise of the franchise's creators or certain managers is duly absorbed, especially if there is a transition phase.
-In other words, if there are any key persons who should remain in the franchise, due to their know-how regarding the created or acquired system, or the leadership image they project with the franchisees.
+In other words, key persons who should remain in the franchise, due to their know-how regarding the created or acquired system, or the leadership image they project with the franchisees.

-There other several challenges arising before, during or after the acquisition of a franchise business and key legal points to be fully asserted.
+There are other several challenges arising before, during or after the acquisition of a franchise business and key legal points to be fully asserted.